Introduction to PCIe Express:

 Endpoint: According to the PCIe specification in the PCIe topology there can be 256 buses, 32 devices on each bus, and 8 functions in each device.

 An endpoint can support a maximum of up to 8 functions and every function has its own separate configuration space.
-A function in an endpoint can be a separate individual entity where it has its own functionality.
+A function in an endpoint can be a separate individual entity where it has its functionality.
 PCIe-based NVM and PCIe-based SSDs are two end-point devices on a computer system.

-LTSSM: LTSSM is an abbreviation of link training and status state machine which manages PCIe devices.
+LTSSM: LTSSM is an abbreviation of link training and the status state machine which manages PCIe devices.
 It is the main state machine control that detects, Polls, Configures, Recovers, Resets, and Disables the devices at the right times during operation.